Manage Amazon ECS or Fargate Tasks with Step Functions

 can return an HTTP 200 response, but have a non-emptyFailures

-field as follows:Request Response: return the response and do not fail the task.
+field as follows:Request Response: Return the response and do not fail the task.
 This is the same as no optimization.

-Run a Job: if a non-empty
+Run a Job or Task Token: If a non-empty

 Failures